Sideling Hill: Sideling Hill Tunnel (Pennsylvania)

 The Sideling Hill Tunnel, through Sideling Hill in Pennsylvania east of Breezewood, is currently in its third phase of life.
 In the 1880s, a tunnel was partially bored through the mountain by the South Pennsylvania Railroad.
 The railroad project ceased, and the tunnel was left abandoned.
 When construction of the Pennsylvania Turnpike was begun in the 1930s by the Pennsylvania Turnpike Commission on the right-of-way of the South Pennsylvania Railroad, the tunnel was completed for highway use by the turnpike.

 The tunnel, the longest of the seven original turnpike tunnels at 6782 ft long, was used from the turnpike's opening in 1940 until 1968.
 Due to increasing traffic on the highway, the turnpike commission began upgrading all of its two-lane tunnels, constructing twin bores for its tunnels through the Allegheny, Tuscarora, Kittatinny, and Blue mountains, and bypassing the tunnels under Laurel Hill, Rays Hill, and Sideling Hill with new, six-lane highways climbing the adjacent hills.
 The Sideling Hill Tunnel and the nearby Rays Hill tunnel, along with connecting segments of four-lane highway, were used for many years as a testing facility for new highway technologies.

-In 2001, the Sideling Hill Tunnel was sold to the Southern Alleghenies Conservancy for $1, which now operates it as a bike trail.
+In 2001, the Sideling Hill Tunnel was sold for $1 to the Southern Alleghenies Conservancy, which now operates it as a bike trail.